 Some of the birds seen here had appeared before in Hide 1, but because of the improved lighting, the birds here seemed to stand out more.
 Birds spotted and seen here in Hide 2 includes: stripe-throated bulbul, streak-eared bulbul, indochinese blue flycatcher, abott's babbler, puff-throated babbler, large scimitar babbler, greater necklaced laughingthrush, black-crested bulbul, and greater coucal.

 After feeling happy and satisfied for the fruitful morning, we ended our session and headed to a secret place in the village to catch a glimpse of the very rare Eared Pitta.
 We arrived at a location after bashing through some vegetation with thorns which cut our clothes and skin.
 The place felt like a dried up stream, quickly, we setup our Hide and started to wait for the Pitta to return to her nest.
 We took a picture of the Pitta's nest as they were not around, probably went out to feed.
+We had our yummy Beef Basil Rice lunch in the Hide and sat there for whole 3 hours waiting for the Pitta to return.
+Finally we decided to give up waiting, and we returned back to Hide 1 again to chance upon any new birds.

 We were already into Day 4 of our trip and this afternoon, we will start to travel out of KKFC to Ayutthaya.
 We started our morning by shooting the birds that came to the feeding station for breakfast at our accommodation.
 We had our breakfast together with the birds, but we could not eat in peace.
 Birds kept visiting to feed the fruits, keeping us busy, resulting in me not being able to eat in peace.